 After completing the course development process and having your course signed off by the steering committee, the next step is preparing the course accreditation submission.

 Submissions must use a standard course accreditation submission template (doc - 208kb).
-The template demonstrates how the course complies with the AQTF Standards for Accredited Courses and describes essential course information.
+The template demonstrates how the course complies with the AQTF Standards for Accredited Courses (pdf - 323.75kb) and describes essential course information.

 Structure of the submission